joshbiology/gene_fn/README.md

 Or, you can run gene_fn/load_data.sh, which automates the above.

-## Acquire software dependencies

-The code has been tested on R version 4.1.2.

-We include a table of the required packages in order to run all of the scripts included.
-If these packages are missing from your R environment, they will flag missing package errors during runtime.
-One can either install all the packages up front, or run individual scripts of interest and manage package dependencies on the fly.

-We are also preparing a docker image of the frozen R and package dependnecies that one can use as the basis for running these scripts.

-# Obtaining data

-The figshare repository [https://doi.org/10.6084/m9.figshare.14960006] consists of a single zipped folder, named 'data', that one should download and copy (or mount) into the root folder.
-The structure of the folder will look as follows:
+The figshare repository consists of a single zipped folder, named 'data' structured as follows:

 ```
 data